itsme-sultan/devops-Tutorial/markdown-formatting-tutorial.md

 # Another way of adding heading

 ## Heading of lower font size size
-we can start a new line by just leaving two blank sapce at the end of lin
+we can start a new line by just leaving two blank sapce at the end of line
 just check line no. 6
 <br>
 we can also use html syntax br to add new line

 To start new paragraph we have to just leave an empty line
-Creating bold text  **This is bold text** -- write text between twi astrick
+Creating bold text  **This is bold text** -- write text between two astrick
 Creating italic text *This is italic text*  --write test between one astrick
 <br>
 Creating both bold and italic text ***This text is bold & italic***  --write text